 Carnegie-Cameron Postgraduate Bursaries are awarded for the payment of tuition fees for one-year taught postgraduate Masters programme (or two years part-time) offered by a Scottish university.

 The bursaries aim to enable students to enhance their employability in their chosen field, develop their specialist skills or supplement existing ones, thus bettering their career prospects.

 The scheme is currently suspended for academic year 2018-19.

 This prestigious scheme supports a limited number of graduates, with first class Honours degrees from a Scottish university, who wish to pursue three years of postgraduate research leading to a PhD at a university in Scotland.
 There is no restriction on the subject or field.
 To be considered, candidates must be selected for nomination by a Scottish university.

-The Trust administers the selection process for these Scholarships, which are awarded by the St Andrew’s Society for the State of New York.
+The Trust administers the selection process for these Scholarships, which are awarded by the Saint Andrew’s Society of the State of New York.

 Preference will be given to candidates who have no previous experience of the United States and for whom a period of study there can be expected to be a life-changing experience.
 Selection will be on the basis of an all-round assessment, including personality and academic achievement.

-Research Incentive Grants aim to support short research projects, either of a stand-alone nature or in the form of an initial study that could be expected to lead to a more extensive project.
+Research Incentive Grants aim to enable Early Career Researchers to undertake short research projects, either of a stand-alone nature or in the form of an initial study that could be expected to lead to a more extensive project.